jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 It’s worth bearing in mind that the point of all this is to create music.
 To create art, to express ourselves.
+To play the guitar as freely as we can sing.

 We can make art without first mastering the art form.
 The reason to study and practice music